Mouldy rice rumours: True or not?

 brands - a type of product made by a particular company ตรา, ยี่ห้อ products with well-established names that people remember, that create a certain image and expectations about the product

-house brand - the brand of a chain store (example: Tesco Lotus brand)
+brand - the brand of a chain store (example: Tesco Lotus brand)

 house-brand rice packs